Jewish Adult Education

 Work downtown?
 Have some free time during lunch?

 Join our Rabbis for a special monthly session at a downtown office.
-On the first Tuesday of the month, we will meet at noon and finish by one, so all can get back to their day.
+On the third Tuesday of the month, we will meet at noon and finish by one, so all can get back to their day.
 Over our shared lunches throughout the year, we will examine how our Jewish tradition responds to different challenges in differing times by exploring the Responsa literature generated through the centuries, discussing issues as varied as environmentalism and elective surgery.

 Shabbat Morning Prayer and Torah Study